-[4] Notice of Violation #YOW-09-141, dated September 12, 2009, alleges that on September 8, 2009 at the Macdonald-Cartier International Airport in Ottawa, Ontario, Mr. Wu "committed a violation, namely: Import unfertilized eggs from a country that is not designated free from Newcastle Disease and Avian Influenza contrary to section 34(2)(a) of the Health of Animals Regulations".

-[5] Subsections 34(2) and (3) of the Health of Animals Regulations state as follows:
+- [4] Notice of Violation #YOW-09-142, dated September 12, 2009 alleges that on September 8, 2009 at the Macdonald-Cartier International Airport in Ottawa, Ontario, Mr. Wu "committed a violation, namely: Import an animal by-product, to wit: Meat, without meeting the prescribed requirement contrary to section 40 of the Health of Animals Regulations". - [5] Section 40 of the Health of Animals Regulations states as follows: - 40.
+No person shall import into Canada an animal by-product, manure or a thing containing an animal by-product or manure except in accordance with this Part. - [6] The Agency alleges in the above-noted Notice of Violation that it served the Notice of Violation personally on Mr. Wu on September 12, 2009.

-34. (2) Subject to subsection (3), no person shall import unfertilized bird eggs or egg products into Canada from a country other than the United States or from a part of such a country, unless

-(a) the country of origin or part of such a country is designated as free of avian pneumoencephalitis (Newcastle disease) and fowl plague pursuant to section 7;

-(b) the person produces a certificate of origin signed by an official of the government of the country of origin that shows that the country of origin or part of such a country is the designated country or part thereof referred to in paragraph (a); and

-(c) the eggs are packed in containers that are clean and free from dirt and residue of eggs.

-(3) Paragraph (2)(a) does not apply to eggs imported into Canada if they are transported under seal of an inspector direct from the place of entry to a registered processed egg station approved by the Minister.

-[6] The Agency alleges in the above-noted Notice of Violation that it served the Notice of Violation personally on Mr. Wu on September 12, 2009.
 Mr. Wu, when he delivered his request for review to the Tribunal, informed the Tribunal that he had received the Notice of Violation by Xpresspost on October 9, 2009.
-At the hearing, the Agency admitted that the above attestation in the Notice of Violation was false and that it had not served Mr. Wu personally, but that his Notice of Violation had been sent by post and received by Mr. Wu at sometime later than September 12, 2009.

-[7] The Notice of Violation indicates to Mr. Wu that the alleged violation is a serious violation under section 4 of the Agriculture and Agri-Food Administrative Monetary Penalties Regulations, for which the penalty assigned is in the amount of \$200.00.

-[8] On October 26, 2009, Mr. Wu personally attended the Tribunal offices to advise that he wished to request a review by the Tribunal of the facts of the violation, in accordance with paragraph 9(2)(c) of the Agriculture and Agri-Food Administrative Monetary Penalties Act.
+At the hearing, the Agency admitted that the above attestation in the Notice of Violation was false and that it had not served Mr. Wu personally, but that his Notice of Violation had been sent by post and received by Mr. Wu at sometime later than September 12, 2009. - [7] The Notice of Violation indicates to Mr. Wu that the alleged violation is a serious violation under section 4 of the Agriculture and Agri-Food Administrative Monetary Penalties Regulations, for which the penalty assigned is in the amount of \$200.00. - [8] On October 26, 2009, Mr. Wu personally attended the Tribunal offices to advise that he wished to request a review by the Tribunal of the facts of the violation, in accordance with paragraph 9(2)(c) of the Agriculture and Agri-Food Administrative Monetary Penalties Act.
 At that same time, Mr. Wu requested that the review be oral, in accordance with subsection 15(1) of the Agriculture and Agri-Food Administrative Monetary Penalties Regulations.

-[9] On November 23, 2009, the Agency sent its report (Report) concerning the Notice of Violation to Mr. Wu and to the Tribunal.
-The covering letters to the Tribunal and to Mr. Wu were later amended by the Agency on November 25, 2009 to correct certain typographical errors contained in the original covering letters.

-[10] In a letter dated November 24, 2009, the Tribunal invited Mr. Wu to file with it any additional statements in this matter, no later than December 24, 2009.

-[11] On December 21, 2009, Mr. Wu provided additional materials outlining his case to the Tribunal.
-The Tribunal forwarded copies of these additional materials to the Agency that same day.

-[12] The oral hearing requested by Mr. Wu was held on May 3, 2010, in Ottawa, in the province of Ontario.
+- [9] On November 23, 2009, the Agency sent its report (Report) concerning the Notice of Violation to Mr. Wu and to the Tribunal.
+The covering letters to the Tribunal and to Mr. Wu were later amended by the Agency on November 25, 2009 to correct certain typographical errors contained in the original covering letters. - [10] In a letter dated November 24, 2009, the Tribunal invited Mr. Wu to file with it any additional statements in this matter, no later than December 24, 2009. - [11] On December 21, 2009, Mr. Wu provided additional materials outlining his case to the Tribunal.
+The Tribunal forwarded copies of these additional materials to the Agency that same day. - [12] The oral hearing requested by Mr. Wu was held on May 3, 2010, in Ottawa, in the province of Ontario.
 Mr. Wu was self-represented while the Agency was represented by Ms. Rosemary Copeland-Jones.